juliavekim/StarCLIP/README.md

 This repository is structured, as follows:

--   `Paper` contains the PDF and LaTeX source files of the paper.
+-   `Paper` contains the PDF and zipped LaTeX source files of the paper.
 -   `Scripts` contains the Python scripts used to train CNNs (`StarNet.ipynb`) and implement the contrastive frameworks (`StarCLIP.ipynb`).